salim-masmoudi/Flex/README.md

 ## License

-The Full Stack FastAPI Template is licensed under the terms of the MIT license.
+Flex is licensed under the terms of the MIT license.